joshghent/blog/content/blog/github-actions-perf/index.md

 	<img src="../../assets/images/github-actions-timing-2.png"/>
 </div>

 Half the time gone!
 That's a good start but still not far enough.
-I found the modules were taking ages to install due to a webpack plugin responsible for optimizing images, something we didn't need in the CI process.
+I found the modules were taking ages to install due to a Webpack plugin responsible for optimizing images, something we didn't need in the CI process.
 I moved this out into an `optionalDependencies` and then set the command to `npm ci --no-optional`

 ## ESLint